Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 Generate the character's ability scores as normal, then add the racial ability modifiers to get their ability scores.

+### Note
-**Note:** Some monsters have base ability scores other than 10 and 11.
+Some monsters have base ability scores other than 10 and 11.
 If alternate scores were used this will be indicated in the monster entry.
 Also, some monsters that make good PCs have their racial ability modifiers and other traits already listed in their monster entry.